ITpC/ITCLib/README.md

 new STL features of C++11.
 This version may be compiled with gcc 4.7.4,  4.8.4 and all in between; you can compile this librarary with clang 3.5.1 too.
 Actually I use clang for static code analysis.

 It is a tamplate library and will be kept this way whenever possible.
+However there are and will be some files required to be compiled into object files.

 The library includes following basic entities: threads, semaphores (mutexes, conditionals and atomics are replaced with those provided by STL), advanced exception handling template.
 The threads and semaphores will not be replaced with STL equivalents because: